wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-user-experience-portals/includes/6-content-search.md

 ## Global search

 Global search of Power Apps portals allows you to search for rows across multiple tables.
-It also allows you to search across multiple columns and configure what columns of an table would be searchable.
+It also allows you to search across multiple columns and configure what columns of a table would be searchable.

 Among the benefits of global search are its ability to: